VTrans-Rail/inspection-processing/M&B Culverts Instructions.md

 Options for **Critical Notes** field:
 - No inpsection photos
 - No inspection form
-- Description of "Other" culvert type when given
+- Description of "Other" switch type when given
 - (If you think another note should go here, please ask me first)